-Did Did this financial product have a sustainable investment objective ? ● ● □ Yes ● ● ⊠ No ade sustainable investments with an ronmental objective:% It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective de sustainable investments with a a alobjective:% × It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective?
+Yes It made sustainable investments with an It promoted Environmental/Social (E/S) environmental objective: % characteristics and while it did not have as its objective a sustainable investment, it had a proportion of % of sustainable investments in economic activities that qualify as with an environmental objective in economic activities that qualify as environmentally environmentally sustainable under the EU Taxonomy sustainable under the EU Taxonomy in economic activities that do not qualify with an environmental objective in economic as environmentally sustainable under activities that do not qualify as environmentally the EU Taxonomy sustainable under the EU Taxonomy with a social objective It made sustainable investments with a It promoted E/S characteristics, but did not make social objective: % any sustainable investments how the environmental or social characteristics promoted by the financial product are attained.
+The Fund/Sub-Fund promoted environmental and social characteristics during the reporting period.
+More specifically: